Bodybuilding without supplements is totally possible as long as you follow a proper nutrition plan, get enough sleep and train hard enough.

 - Have adequate macronutrient distribution ranges

-- Train hard enough, and track the progress of every workout using, for example, my google sheets workout template
+- Train hard enough, and track the progress of every workout using, for example, one of the many workout templates

 - Get enough sleep of about 7 – 9 hours a day